sparkmicro/Ki-nTree/README.md

 #### Part Number Search

-Ki-nTree currently supports APIs for the following electronics suppliers: Digi-Key, Mouser, Element14 and LCSC.
+Ki-nTree currently supports APIs for the following electronics suppliers: Digi-Key, Mouser, Element14, TME and LCSC.

 1. In the main window, enter the part number and select the supplier in drop-down list, then click "CREATE".
 It will start by fetching part data using the supplier's API
 2. In the case Digi-Key has been selected and the API token is not found or expired, a browser window will pop-up.
 To get a new token: [follow those steps](#get-digi-key-api-token)